themesberg/flowbite/content/components/clipboard.md

       <tbody>
         <tr class="border-b dark:bg-gray-800 dark:border-gray-700">
               <td class="px-6 py-4 ">
-                  <code class="text-blue-600 dark:text-blue-400">getCurrentValue()</code>
+                  <code class="text-blue-600 dark:text-blue-400">copy()</code>
               </td>
               <td class="px-6 py-4">
-                  Use this method to get the current value of the input field.
+                 Use this method to copy the text from the target element to the clipboard.
               </td>
           </tr>
           <tr class="border-b dark:bg-gray-800 dark:border-gray-700">
               <td class="px-6 py-4 ">
-                  <code class="text-blue-600 dark:text-blue-400">increment()</code>
+                  <code class="text-blue-600 dark:text-blue-400">decodeHTML()</code>
               </td>
               <td class="px-6 py-4">
-                  Use this method on the InputCounter object to increment the value of the input field.
+                  Use this method to decode the HTML entities from the target element.
               </td>
           </tr>
           <tr class="border-b dark:bg-gray-800 dark:border-gray-700">
               <td class="px-6 py-4 ">
-                  <code class="text-blue-600 dark:text-blue-400">decrement()</code>
+                  <code class="text-blue-600 dark:text-blue-400">updateOnCopyCallback()</code>
               </td>
               <td class="px-6 py-4">
-                  Use this method on the InputCounter object to decrement the value of the input field.
+                  Use this method to update the callback function that is called when the text has been copied to the clipboard.
               </td>
           </tr>
       </tbody>